 - Loss of limb

-Workers’ compensation claims filed in Union City are governed by the Georgia State Board of Workers Compensation (SBWC).
+Workers’ compensation claims filed in Union City get governed by the Georgia State Board of Workers Compensation (SBWC).
 They determine which businesses must carry workers’ compensation and how injured workers can file claims.
 Here are some common questions you’ll need to answer before knowing whether or not you can make a claim:

 - Were you employed at the time of the injury?